 Examples of Best Answers

-- My long-term goals involve growing with a company where I can continue to learn, take on additional responsibilities, and contribute as much value as I can.
+- My long-term goals involve growing with a company where I can continue to learn, take on additional responsibilities, and contribute as much value as possible to the team.
 I love that your company emphasizes professional development opportunities.
-I intend to take advantage of all of these.
+I would take full advantage of the educational resources available.

-- Once I gain additional experience, I would like to move on from a technical position to management.
-I know this is a common path for many people in this position.
+- Once I gain additional experience, I would like to have the opportunity to move on from a technical position to management.
+I know this has been a common path for many people in this position, and I think in time this would be a logical move forward for me.
 However, for now, I am excited about focusing on and applying my technical skills in this job.